 Note: You won’t be able to organise your visa until AFTER you’ve booked your travel and you’ll need to produce proof of travel and accommodation as part of the visa application process.

 How to Get Your China Travel Visa (UK Citizens)

-Regardless of whether you decide to go through an agent, or to follow our DIY tips, everyone going on your trip will need to visit a visa centre IN PERSON.
+Regardless of whether you decide to go through an agent, or to follow these DIY tips, everyone going on your trip will need to visit a visa centre IN PERSON.
 No exceptions!

 China visa centres in the UK are located in London, Manchester, Edinburgh and Belfast.